Best Cloud Gaming Services 2023

 Disadvantages

-One of the main disadvantages of cloud gaming is the severe input lag (input latency).
+One of the main disadvantages of cloud gaming is the significant input lag (input latency).
 Input lag refers to the speed, or rather the responsiveness, of the connection between the user and the server.

 Responsiveness in video games is vital for most gamers, especially for multiplayer/competitive gaming.
 Unfortunately, the response time with gaming-on-demand services is still pretty bad.